TNR (Trap – Neuter – Return) is the only humane and effective means of feline population control. Here is how it’s done.

 - Be sure to view our online video resources or request a DVD copy when picking up equipment.

-Call Carol’s Ferals if you encounter any other trouble or have any questions.
-We are here to make sure that you are successful.
+Contact Carol’s Ferals via e-mail. email@example.com We are here to make sure that you are successful.
 We have trapped countless cats and have encountered dozens of different situations.
 Every cat can be trapped with the right technique.
 We always have ideas if you are struggling.

 Carol’s Ferals – TNR – How to Trap a Cat